 - Exploring a vibrant city with some amazing tourist sites in your free time

-Work placements can be arranged in a wide range of sectors, including business, accountancy, advertising, science, IT, healthcare and more.
+Work placements can be arranged in a wide range of sectors, including business, engineering, marketing, media, HR, accountancy, manufacturing, PR, healthcare and more.
 The type of internship offered in China will depend on your qualifications and experience, but will always aim to make good use of your skills and develop them further.

 Your English-speaking supervisor will get you settled in, manage your workload and provide training and support.
-You can expect regular feedback, as well as a final report and certificate at the end of your program.
+You can expect regular feedback, internship certificate and employer reference on completion, as well as support from our team on the ground in China.

 Office hours are usually 09:00 – 17:00, Monday to Friday.
 Like most local workers, you will commute to work from the residential districts each day, but the transport service is cheap and reliable.

 You won’t be expected to speak Mandarin while at work, but it’s important to master some basic phrases so that you can make yourself understood in the city.
-3 hours of group Mandarin lessons are included per week.
-We offer an optional 4 weeks intensive Mandarin course before the internship.
-This allows you to acclimatize before starting work.
-Alternatively, if you already speak some Mandarin, you can start work straight away and take some language lessons each week.
+Three hours of group Mandarin lessons are included per week (or two hours of 1-1 lessons per week).

 - You will share an apartment with other participants, so that you can socialize and commute in together.